 - 1. The above recitals are accurate and constitute findings of this Commission. - 2.
 Project Description.
-The Project would establish a Cannabis Retail Use measuring 3,590 square feet at the ground floor and associated mezzanine of an existing three-story commercial building.
+The Project would establish a Cannabis Retail Use measuring 171 square feet at the ground level of an existing two-story mixed-use building.
 The proposal will involve interior tenant improvements with no expansion of the existing tenant space or building envelope.
-The project includes a request for authorization of on-site consumption, including smoking and vaporizing cannabis products. - Site Description and Present Use.
-The Project is located on a 5,248 square foot through-lot on the between Mission and Capp Streets, north of 17th Street.
-The site is developed with a three-story 15,750 square foot building with a ground floor vacant space, last occupied by a cosmetic trade school, and upper floors occupied by Arts Activities (the Secret Alley). - 4.
+The Project does not include any request for authorization of on-site consumption, including smoking and vaporizing cannabis products. - 3.
+Site Description and Present Use.
+The Project is located on a 1,665 square foot parcel at the northeast corner of Cesar Chavez and Bryant Streets.
+The site is developed with a two-story 3,333 square foot building with two ground floor commercial units and three second-floor residential units.
+The subject commercial unit is currently unoccupied, and the adjacent commercial unit is occupied by a Restaurant use (dba Hop Oast Pub and Brewery). - 4.
 Surrounding Properties and Neighborhood.
-The Project Site is located within the Mission Street NCT Zoning District, the Mission Alcoholic Beverage Special Use District, and the Mission Area Plan.
-The immediate context is mixed in character with retail and service uses at the ground floors and residential and small office uses in upper floors. - 5.
+The Project Site is located within the Neighborhood Commercial, Moderate Scale Zoning District, the Mission Alcoholic Beverage Special Use District, the Calle 24 Special Use District, and the Mission Area Plan.
+The immediate context is primarily residential in character with retail and service uses at the ground floors of some buildings along Cesar Chavez Street. - 5.
 Public Outreach and Comments.
-The Planning Department has received one letter in support of the application.
-No correspondence in opposition has been received. - 6.
+To date, the Planning Department has received three letters in opposition to the proposed project.
+Concerns generally focused on the small size of the proposed storefront, including concern that customers will be forced to queue outside of the shop, and concern over safety and parking impacts to adjacent residential uses. - 6.
 Planning Code Compliance.
 The Commission finds that the Project is consistent with the relevant provisions of the Planning Code in the following manner: - A. Use.
-Per Planning Code Section 754, Cannabis Retail requires a Conditional Use Authorization to establish in the Mission Street NCT Zoning District.
+Per Planning Code Section 712, Cannabis Retail requires a Conditional Use Authorization to establish in the NC-3 Zoning District.

-The Project Sponsor is requesting Conditional Use Authorization to establish a Cannabis Retail use in the Mission Street NCT Zoning District.
+The Project Sponsor is requesting Conditional Use Authorization to establish a Cannabis Retail use in the NC-3 Zoning District.